byuignite-papers/RadLib_paper/submissions/CPC_response_to_reviewers.md

 5. CMake build system:
     1. Consider installing a “RadLib.cmake” file for downstream usage by CMake-based projects.
 This helps downstream build systems configure for RadLib usage (setting include paths, etc.).

+		**Installation now includes a radlib.cmake file, located in the installed/cmake/radlib directory, for downstream usage.**

-    1.	probably shouldn’t specify optimize or debug flags directly, as CMake will provide appropriate values on most platforms.
+    3.	probably shouldn’t specify optimize or debug flags directly, as CMake will provide appropriate values on most platforms.

 		**Build has been updated to reflect this.**